-Kasprowicz et al, discusses how single cell trajectories were estimated using time-lapse imaging with QPI optics (3).
-Figure 5 shows the individual cell trajectories in untreated and staurosporine treated MDA-MB-231 cultures for a 72 hour duration.
-Images were acquired at 10X magnification at regular 10 minute intervals with trajectory analysis carried out using Cell Analysis Toolbox from Phasefocus.
-Dynamic phenotype metrics obtained with QPI imaging and analysis exhibits increased unidirectional motion in staurosporine treated MDA-MB-231 cells.
+Kasprowicz et al, discusses how single-cell trajectories were estimated using time-lapse imaging with QPI optics (3).
+Figure 5 shows the individual cell trajectories in untreated and staurosporine treated MDA-MB-231 cultures for a 72-hour duration.
+Images were acquired at 10X magnification at regular 10-minute intervals with trajectory analysis carried out using Cell Analysis Toolbox from Phasefocus.
+Dynamic phenotype metrics obtained with QPI imaging and analysis exhibit increased unidirectional motion in staurosporine-treated MDA-MB-231 cells.

 Cell cycle and lineage

-Zhang et al, characterized stem cell differentiation over a 15 day time period utilizing QPI microscopy and evanescent wave microscopy (10).
-Briefly, two light emitting diodes (LEDs) of 660 nm were used for illuminating the sample from top (QPI) and from bottom for TIRM (total internal reflection microscopy).
-As 660 nm is in the long wavelength range, it is less photo-toxic enabling imaging for prolonged hours without much damage to cells.
-Metrics assessed from the data extrapolated via both of these techniques enabled label-free high resolution imaging of stem cell differentiation status, as depicted in Figure 6.
+Zhang et al, characterized stem cell differentiation over a 15-day period, utilizing QPI microscopy and evanescent wave microscopy (10).
+Briefly, two light-emitting diodes (LEDs) of 660 nm were used for illuminating the sample from the top (QPI) and from the bottom for TIRM (total internal reflection microscopy).
+As 660 nm is in the long-wavelength range, it is less phototoxic enabling imaging for prolonged periods of time without much damage to cells.
+Metrics assessed from the data extrapolated via both of these techniques enabled label-free high-resolution imaging of stem cell differentiation status, as depicted in Figure 6.
 Quantitative assessment of cell size and morphology was done using inbuilt algorithms in Matlab (The Mathworks).

-Ongoing advancements in optics and AI algorithms provide enormous scope for development of label-free live cell imaging techniques in the near future.
-Furthermore, the increasing demand for remote cell culture monitoring in controlled experimental setups such as hypoxia chambers or in BSL3/BSL4 facilities has led to development of compact imaging setups with automated cloud based analysis (Drug Discovery World Fall 2019).
+Ongoing advancements in optics and AI algorithms provide enormous scope for the development of label-free live-cell imaging techniques in the near future.
+Furthermore, the increasing demand for remote cell culture monitoring in controlled experimental setups such as hypoxia chambers or in BSL3/BSL4 facilities has led to the development of compact imaging setups with automated cloud-based analysis (Drug Discovery World Fall 2019).